Just diagnosed with CFS. What now?

 If you are newly diagnosed, this healing article contains some thoughts from me.

-And even if you have had Chronic Fatigue Syndrome (or Myalgic Encephalomyelitis) for some time, you may appreciate the checklist of basic health management steps to have in place.
+- I have had Chronic Fatigue Syndrome (or Myalgic Encephalomyelitis) for some time, and want to check I still have these basic health management steps in place.

 Relief or disappointment when just diagnosed with CFS?